Object Remover

 This is tricky.
 Removing one person from a group photo is usually fine if there is enough surrounding background.
 But removing multiple people - especially if they were standing next to each other - means the system has to generate a lot of new content, and that gets harder to make look natural.
 The more background visible between subjects, the better the results tend to be.

 Absolutely, car removal is a popular use case for real estate photos.
-Use Object mode since a car is an object rather than a person.
-Brush over the car, and the system will fill in the driveway and any background that was behind it.
+Brush over the car to create a mask, and the system will fill in the driveway and any background that was behind it.
 If the car was sitting on the driveway itself, you will get driveway back.
 If there are buildings or landscaping visible behind, it will try to continue those too.

 Honest answer: it depends.
 For simple removals in areas with uniform backgrounds like sky, walls, or grass?
 Usually no, it looks completely natural.
 For complex scenes with lots of details?
 There is a chance you might see something slightly off if you look closely.
 The preview feature exists precisely so you can check before downloading.
 If it looks weird, undo and try again or try a different approach.